Ada-Developers-Academy/core-interlude-2/curriculum-wrap-up/activity-think-pair-share-review.instructor.md

 </details>

-The steps/directions are written intentionally so that students don't have many opportunities to "overrun" each other during the pair phase (whether a student pair has a student who overly critiques or inserts their opinion/material, or gets left behind).
+The steps/directions are written intentionally so that students don't have many opportunities to "overrun" each other during the pair phase (whether a student pair has a student who overly critiques or inserts their opinion/material, or a student who gets left behind).

 ### !callout-info

 ## Didn't Confidently Suggest Pre-making Slide Decks

-Having one slide deck for the entire class at the beginning means that 24 users will be touching <=96 slides.
+Having one slide deck for the entire class at the beginning means that 24 users will be touching ~96 slides.
 I'm not confident that Google Drive can handle that, so I didn't concretely suggest making a slide deck from the beginning.

 ### !end-callout